LiteCore/framework/STANDARD.md

 		// Line describing comment
 		echo 'Hello World!';

-	Inline sidenotes are made at the end of the line:
+	Inline side notes are made at the end of the line:

 		$array = [
 			'foo' => 'bar', // Side note